joelzarco/backpack-competition-kaggle/README.md

         *   Model: XGBoost, fine-tuned with Optuna
         *   Result: rMSE = 38.9062

+All three strategies included standard scaling in the process to improve model performance.

 ## Results and Future Improvements

 While each of the three strategies yielded results within 0.01% of the winning solution (38.8333), this difference is significant in competitive Kaggle scenarios.